 - Justification for requested funds, comprising: (1) an itemised budget, including the minimum support required for the survey to be feasible and (2) details of other funding sources available to the project.

-- A maximum of 2 figures, their captions, and a reference list.
+- A maximum of 2 figures, their caption.

 Applications should be submitted through email, to firstname.lastname@example.org, plus the applicant’s CV and a supporting statement from the research supervisor.
 Applications will be reviewed by a panel from the NSGG committee.
 Informal inquiries can be made in advance of the deadline to Dr Adam Booth (email@example.com).

 The aforementioned applications instructions can be downloaded from the following link.